Kasthuri Shankar: Social commentary and controversies

-A person, who claimed himself to be actor Ajith's fan, had allegedly made sexist comments against Kasturi Shankar in January 2020.
-A week after this, Kasthuri Shankar blasted him, by suggesting him to ask his mother or sister if he wants a woman for sex.
+A person, who claimed himself to be actor Ajith's fan, had allegedly made sexist comments against Shankar in January 2020.
+A week after this, Shankar blasted him, by suggesting him to ask his mother or sister if he wants a woman for sex.
 She used the tag #dirtyajithfans, which started trending in India.
 Some fans of Ajith created #DirtyKasthuriAunty to counter this.
 A war of words continued and created a controversy.

+On 17 November 2024, Shankar was arrested in Hyderabad following derogatory and controversial statements against the Telugu community settled in Tamil Nadu at an event organized by the Hindu Makkal Katchi demanding to create of an exclusive legislation to protect the Brahmin community on the lines of the PCR Act for the Scheduled Castes.